A technological transformation is underway to reduce the emissions associated with coal-fired power generation.

 Hundreds of new high efficiency, low emissions (HELE) coal-fired plants are in operation, under construction or planned in Europe, North America and East Asia led by China and Japan.

-The plants continue to deliver baseload electricity at a much lower cost than all other energy sources, and will ensure coal has a fundamental role to play in the provision of low cost, reliable energy for decades.
+The plants continue to deliver affordable baseload electricity, and will ensure coal has a fundamental role to play in the provision of low cost, reliable energy for the foreseeable future.

-Most of this growth is expected from countries that are existing customers of Australia’s high-quality coal, including Japan, China, Taiwan and Korea, as well as newer buyers such as Vietnam, the Philippines and Thailand.
+Most of this growth is expected from countries that are existing customers of Australia’s high-quality coal, including Japan, China, India, Taiwan, South Korea and Europe, as well as newer buyers such as Vietnam, Malaysia, the Philippines and Thailand.

 Australian coal is ideally placed to meet this growing demand from Asian customers because of its high quality – reducing emissions when compared to lower-quality coal from other exporters – and supplier reliability.

-We are also close to key markets and have good infrastructure availability.
+Australia is also close to key markets and has good infrastructure availability.